Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 - For the cake component: Aside from adding in the date puree, you’ll also need vegan butter, brown sugar, dairy free yogurt (an egg replacement), flour and leavening agents.
 That’s really it!

-How to make vegan sticky toffee pudding (overview)
+Overview: Step by Step how to make vegan sticky toffee pudding:

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.